Popup YouTube Video

 Sheerpower Logo

-D.3 Using Clusters for Mapping and High-speed Translations
+Using Clusters for Mapping and High-speed Lookups

-• All keys are changeable
+• All key values are mutable

 Because all cluster fields are keys, bi-directional lookups are easy to do.
 In our example we will translate from English to German and German to English.